kaancaki/capital-weather/readme.md

 Returns the current weather information of the capital of the country sent through the console.

+##### Purpose of the Application
+Something I did to be able to learn the package release process on npm.

 ## Packages Used

 In this plugin, yargs and axios npm packages, OpenWeatherMap and REST Countries API are used.